Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Tensor Networks Algorithm

 \section{Tensor Networks Algorithm}

-We are going to convert the qudit circuit into a tensor network, so that it returns the vector $\vec{x}$ directly.
-This method will be a tensor network HHL (TN HHL).
-Since in tensor networks we do not need the normalization, we will not normalize the state $|b\rangle$.
-As it is not normalized, the result state will not be normalized either, so we will not have to rescale it.
-Moreover, the state can be prepared exactly in a single operation, defining the node $\vec{b}$.
+To return the vector $\vec{x}$ directly, the qudit circuit is transformed into a tensor network.
+This algorithm is called the \textit{tensor network HHL} (TN HHL).
+Since in tensor networks normalization is not necessary, the state $|b\rangle$ will not be normalized.
+As it is not a unit vector, the result state is not normalized either, so it is not necessary to rescale it.
+Moreover, the state can be prepared exactly in a single operation, defining the node $\vec{b}$ with dimension $N$.
+In this section, $A$ denotes the Hermitian matrix supplied to phase estimation; in the non-Hermitian case this means the embedded matrix $A'$ of Eq.~\eqref{eq: hermitian}.
+Accordingly, the phase-estimation unitary is